Dr Royston Gustavson

 - University Educational Standards and Quality

 Royston Gustavson joined ANU in 2003.
 A passionate educator, in 2009 he received the ANU Vice-Chancellor’s Award for Teaching Excellence, from 2010-2011 was Associate Dean (Education) of the ANU College of Business and Economics, and from 2010-2012 served on ANU’s 15-person governing body, the ANU Council.
-Since January 2012 he has been Associate Dean (Education) in the ANU College of Arts and Social Sciences, with academic oversight of the College’s degree programs and courses.
+Since January 2012 he has been Associate Dean (Education) in the ANU College of Arts and Social Sciences, with academic oversight of the College’s degree programs and courses, concurrently serving for eleven months in 2015/16 as Interim Head of the School of Music.

-He chaired the first formal review of the ANU Bachelor of Arts, which rrefocused the program on theory and method and the development of research skills; and the ANU Honours Working Party, which put in place significant minimum standards for research-training in the honours year, and which have been incorporated into the university's PhD admission requirements and requirements for Master (Advanced) degrees.
+He chaired the first formal review of the ANU Bachelor of Arts, the outcome of which focused the program on theory and method and the development of research skills; chaired the ANU Honours Working Party, which put in place significant minimum standards for research-training in the honours year, and which have been incorporated into the university's PhD admission requirements and requirements for Master (Advanced) degrees; and is currently chairing the Academic Board Working Party on Academic Integrity.

 His service to government includes appointment by the Minister to the board of a statutory authority, the ACT Board of Senior Secondary Studies, and membership of the Tertiary Education Quality and Standards Agency’s Register of Experts (2013-current).